+The behavior usually has harmful effects—emotional, physical, social, financial, and even legal—for the person and their family.
 This is very different from a neighbor who, for example, puts out trash on the street without placing it in the proper receptacle.
-It is also different from a neighbor who holds a barbecue on the lawn, and leaves dirty dishes and plates of food out to collect bugs and animals.
-These neighbors are simply messy; their conduct may well be in violation of the municipal or neighborhood association rules.
+It is also different from a neighbor who holds a barbecue on the lawn and leaves dirty dishes and plates of food out to collect bugs and animals.
+These neighbors are simply messy; their conduct might well be in violation of the municipal or neighborhood association rules.
 But it likely does not rise to the level of a psychological disorder or mental illness.

 First of all, you should react with compassion to signs that your neighbor's conduct has crossed the line into a hoarding disorder.
 Recognize that this is a real mental illness, and not necessarily a conscious choice or controllable instinct on your neighbor's part.

 Having said this, you still have cause for concern, both for your neighbor's safety and for the neighborhood.
-Beyond the psychological impact of the disorder, the accumulation of trash and clutter can attract animals, create public health and hygiene violations, and result in fire hazards.
+Beyond the psychological impact of the disorder, the accumulation of trash and clutter can attract animals, create public health and hygiene violations, and cause fire hazards.
 Obviously, these are issues that could affect the broader neighborhood.